-I was amazed to see my third O2 bottle sitting there, with my initials written in a sharpie, clipped to an anchor.
+I was amazed to see my third O2 bottle sitting there, with my initials I had written with a sharpie days before, clipped to an anchor.
 Exactly as promised.
 And I thought, IMG is amazing.

 Pasang Kami offered to change out my bottle, and I thanked him.
 Instead of prepping the new bottle first, he instead turned off my current bottle then began to fiddle with the new one, trying to fit in into my pack, before hooking it up and turning it on.
 My 70 liter South Col pack was a tight fit.
 In frustration he began to jam and slam the bottle in there, crushing whatever might be below it.
 I thought of my med kit, my pills, my GoPro, all of which might be pulverized.
 Without the supplemental oxygen I felt weak and impotent, even sitting on my ass.
 “Justin!”
 I called out.

 He looked over, and I gestured to the situation.
 “O’s.
 I need O’s.”

 “Pasang Kami what are you doing?”
 Justin said amicably.
 He stepped over and got the gas flowing again.
 And again, I felt myself reborn.
 I thanked both of them for what they had done, and took the pack back and arranged its contents.

 The plan had always been to shoot the entire summit ridge in HD video.
 I had battery and card space for that.
 But, now that I pulled the camera from my pack and inserted the battery that I had kept warm in my inner chest pocket, and hooked it up to my custom USB charging cable, I was unable to get the GoPro to turn on.
 Fuck.
 Really?
 What kind of action camera is this?
 All this time and prep…. fuck.
 It simply would not turn on due to the cold.
 It’s OK, I rationalized, I will shoot the descent.